ts-azure-services/batch-doc-pipeline/README.md

 # batch-doc-pipeline
 The purpose of this repo is to setup a batch pipeline to process PDFs into text files leveraging Azure ML's native pipeline capabilities and Azure Form Recognizer (soon to be Azure AI Document Intelligence).
-This is a custom version of this [repo](https://github.com/ts-azure-services/document-extraction-pipeline).
+This is a custom version of this [repo](https://github.com/ts-azure-services/document-extraction-pipeline), though this repo does not split PDFs by pages.

 ### Other considerations
 - With PDF file names, ensure special characters like `+` don't cause issues while processing.
 This is not specifically handled in